hyperstack-org/hyperstack/docs/dsl-isomorphic/hyper-operation.md

 Any state that an operation needs to retrieve or save is stored somewhere else: in a model, a store, or even in a remote API.
 Once the operation completes, it has no memory of its own.

-Because this an Operation's full time mission the Hyperstack `Operation` base class is structured to make writing this kind of code easy.
+Being a stand-alone, glue and business logic method is an Operation's full time mission.
+The Hyperstack `Operation` base class is therefor structured to make writing this kind of code easy.

-+ An Operation may take parameters (params) just like any other method.
++ An Operation may take parameters (params) just like any other method;
-+ An Operation may validate the parameters
++ An Operation may validate the parameters;
-+ An Operation then executes a number of *steps*
++ An Operation then executes a number of *steps*;
-+ The steps can be part of a success track or a failure track
++ The steps can be part of a success track or a failure track;
-+ The value of the final step is returned
++ The value of the final step is returned to the caller;
++ And the results can be *broadcast* to any interested parties.

-Hyperstack's Operations often involve asynchronous methods such as HTTP requests and so Operations always return promises.
+Hyperstack's Operations often involve asynchronous methods such as HTTP requests and so Operations always return *Promises*.
 Likewise each of the steps of an Operation can itself be an asynchronous action, and the Operation class will take care of chaining the promises together for you.

-A final key feature of Operations is that because they are stateless they can make a perfect RPC (Remote Procedure Call) mechanism.
-So an Operation can be started on the client, but will run on the server, and then return the results to the client.
-Thus Operations form the underlying data *transport* mechanism between the server and client.
+Another key feature of Operations is that because they are stateless they make a perfect RPC (Remote Procedure Call) mechanism.
+So an Operation can be called on the client, but will run on the server, and then return or broadcast the results to the clients.
+Thus Operations form the underlying data *transport* mechanism between the server and clients.

 That is a lot to digest, and truly Operations are the swiss-army knife of Hyperstack.
 So let's dive into some examples.